Abhijit2505/Abhijit2505/README.md

 ![](https://github.com/Abhijit2505/Abhijit2505/blob/master/Cover%20Pics.png)
 # Hi There 👋

 This is **Abhijit** here.
 Most probably you know me.
-If you know me then I am grateful.
+If you know me then I am glad.
 Thank you for your time.

 - 💻 I’m currently working on a **Web Scrapper** that scraps out my <a href="https://www.linkedin.com/in/abhijit-tripathy-415912187/">LinkedIn</a> data and stored is in a **JSON** file.